Backup your server to Memstore using Duplicity

 We are frequently asked about using rsync with Memstore, our cloud storage solution.
 Although we have been working on that, at the time of writing we can't fully support rsync because Memstore is an object storage solution and rsync expects to work on a real file system.

 Instead of rsync, I recommend you use Duplicity for backups.
-It's a very efficient backup tool that uses the rsync algorithm and provides some interesting extras such as encryption, signing packages and Cloud Files API support (which is compatible with the Memstore API).
+It's a very efficient backup tool that uses the rsync algorithm and provides some interesting extras such as encryption, signing packages and Swift API support (which is compatible with the Memstore API).

 Let's say we want to backup our sever running Debian.
 We don't need to create a special user because Duplicity won't work with a container user (it needs to create the container), so we're going to use the administrator account for our backup.